velocify/angular-styleguide/a1/README.md

     *Why?*: Clear service names such as `logger` do not require a suffix.

-    *Why?*: Service names such as `avengers` are nouns and require a suffix and should be named `avengersService`.
+    *Why?*: Service names such as `avengers` are nouns and require a suffix and should be named `avengerSvc`.

     ```javascript
     /**